 One of the main reasons why it’s so crucial to detect HIE as quickly as possible is because HIE can be treated with therapeutic hypothermia (cooling therapy) that is clinically proven to reduce the risk of serious or permanent injury in moderate to severe HIE.
 However, in order to be effective, HIE therapy must start within six hours after a child’s birth for the best results.

 So this means that your child’s best chance of recovering from HIE is if they are diagnosed within a few short hours after birth.

 As much as it’s important to detect signs of HIE as soon as possible, the reality is that many HIE cases aren’t detected until months or even years after an infant’s birth.
 Many times parents will begin to notice signs of HIE when their baby misses certain developmental milestones.

-It’s important for parents to remain aware of developmental milestones as they pertain to certain age brackets.
+It’s important for parents to remain aware of developmental milestones and developmental delays that pertain to certain age brackets.
 The following is a list of developmental milestones that parents should remain cognizant of within the first year of their baby’s life.

 Developmental milestones for children around two months old:

 - Making gurgling sounds